Preparing for Adult Life

 - Jobs can add stress to a child’s life.

 - Jobs can expose kids to people and situations they might not be ready for.

 - A teen working a job might feel like childhood is ending too soon.

 - Teens who work too much—more than 15 hours a week—get lower grades than kids who don’t work at all.

 - Teenagers who work have money that could possibly be spent on things that aren’t good for them, such as alcohol or tobacco.

 Is Working Good for Teenagers?

-Research shows that, in general, working a job has positive developmental effects in the life of a teenager.
+Research shows that, in general, working a job has positive developmental effects on the life of a teenager.
 There’s a catch, however: too much work is not good, and too little work doesn’t show positive results.
-Moderate, steady work proves most beneficial route for teens who do work.
+Moderate, steady work proves the most beneficial route for teens who do work.
 That said, it’s extremely important for parents to be involved in the process: they need to visit the place of employment to make sure it has a good feel, and they need to monitor the number of hours worked to make sure their teenager is not working too many nights or weekends.
 In addition, parents need to be certain that their teenager is not doing hazardous work.
 The best guidelines for teenage work hours and teenage workplace safety can be found at the websites of the United States Department of Labor and the Occupational Health and Safety Administration.
-Finally, when teenagers work it’s vital for everyone involved to remember that adolescence is about a great deal of things, and learning about work, developing a work ethic and growing into adulthood are parts of a bigger picture.
+Finally, when teenagers work it’s vital for everyone involved to remember that adolescence is about many things, and learning about work, developing a work ethic, and growing into adulthood are parts of a bigger picture.
 With that in mind, it’s best for a teenager to find a healthy balance between work, extracurricular activities, and school.